Purpose

 Cleaning

 Cleaning is the removal of dirt and part of the micro-organisms.
 Optimally performed cleaning can reduce the number of microorganisms on a surface by 50%-90%.
-This value may seem high, but from a microbiological point of view this is not the .
+This value may seem high, but from a microbiological point of view this is not the case.
 Disinfection is necessary to render the remaining micro-organisms harmless.

 In general, the cleaning process consists of the following steps: